-With the uncertainly about the future of the Affordable Care Act, Health Savings Accounts (HSAs) will be getting a lot more attention.
+As health care cos increase, Health Savings Accounts (HSAs) will be getting a lot more attention.
 These triple-tax-favored plans allow participants to save, invest and withdraw money tax-free for qualified medical expenses.
 But while these plans are growing in popularity, they remain under-utilized.
-Only 26 million Americans participate, according to a 2016 market report from Devenir, a leading provider.
+Only 26 million Americans participate, according to a 2016 market report research firm from Devenir.
 Business journalists can help their readers evaluate whether one of these plans is a good choice for them by reporting one or more of the following stories:

 HSAs in the news

 President Trump favors these plans; so do employers.
 The reason: HSAs are much cheaper for them to fund.
 In 2016, 28 percent of employers who offered health benefits to their employees offered one of these plans, a High-Deductible Health Plan (HDHP), or both, says the Kaiser Family Foundation.
 Interview a few local employers on the pros and cons of HSAs, and a few employees on their experience using them.

 These plans aren’t for everyone.
 Think of this healthcare story as the flip side of the Affordable Care Act.
 In 2017, an individual and a family must have a HDHP and meet deductibles of $1,300 and $2,600, respectively, before contributing to an HSA.
 In 2017, individuals can shelter $3,400 and families $6,450.
 Despite their cost, these plans favor millennials, who have time and health on their side in maximizing plan benefits.
 This personal finance site for millennials offers a primer.